Date of birth17 August 1994 (age 27)

-Tiemoue Bakayoko completed a transfer from Monaco on 15 July 2017, signing a five-year contract.
+Tiemoue Bakayoko completed a transfer to Chelsea from Monaco on 15 July 2017, signing a five-year contract.

 He is a tall, strong and quick central midfielder who was instrumental in Monaco’s Ligue 1 triumph the previous season, as well as their impressive run to the Champions League semi-finals.

 Having completed his recovery from injury during the pre-season of 2017, Bakayoko made his Chelsea debut when he started a Wembley win over Spurs.
-His first goal came in a big home win over Azerbaijan side Qarabag in the Champions League.
-His first Premier League goal followed at Crystal Palace in October 2017 although that one in a defeat.
+His first goal came in a big home win over Azerbaijan side Qarabag in the Champions League and his first Premier League goal followed at Crystal Palace in October 2017, although that one in a defeat.

 The Frenchman continued as a frequent part of Antonio Conte’s chosen midfield during the player’s first Chelsea season but he was sent-off for two yellow cards in the first half of a February defeat at Watford.
 Injury then ruled him out for five weeks but he returned as a substitute in a home win over Crystal Palace.

 He produced some impressive performances towards the end of the campaign, including in a tight home win over Liverpool, and played the full 90 minutes as we beat Manchester United at Wembley to lift the FA Cup.